Table of Contents

 Note: the DCMP guidelines are consistent with the FCC captioning guidelines.

 The FCC caption quality standards are based on accuracy, timing, completeness, and placement.

-With accuracy, the FCC states that captions must match the spoken words in the audio to the fullest extent.
+With accuracy, the FCC states that closed captions must match the spoken words in the audio to the fullest extent.
 This includes preserving any slang or accents in the content and adding the non-speech elements.
 For live captioning, some leniency does apply.

-Captions must also be synchronized; they must align with the audio track and each caption frame should be presented at a readable speed – 3 to 7 seconds on the screen.
+Closed captions must also be synchronized; they must align with the audio track and each caption frame should be presented at a readable speed – 3 to 7 seconds on the screen.

-Captions must also be placed so that they do not block other important visual content.
+Closed captions must also be placed so that they do not block other important visual content.